 - 2 hamburger buns

-To make the marinade, combine olive oil, balsamic vinegar, Wordestershire sauce, garlic, salt and pepper in a small bowl.
+- To make the marinade, combine olive oil, balsamic vinegar, Worcestershire sauce, garlic, salt and pepper in a small bowl.

 - If the stem doesn’t come out easily, make a series of vertical cuts in it with a small paring knife.
 Remove sections of stem until all of the stem has been removed.
 Use a small spoon to carefully remove the gills.
 The reason that you want to remove the gills is that they will become unsightly and taste bitter when the mushrooms are cooked.